Denazification: French zone

-The French were less vigorous, for a number of reasons, than the other Western powers, not even using the term "denazification", instead calling it "épuration" (purification).
-At the same time, some French occupational commanders had served in the collaborationist Vichy regime during the war, where they had formed friendly relationships with the Germans.
-As a result, in the French zone, mere membership in the Nazi Party was much less important than in the other zones.
+The French were the most lenient of the other occupying powers, not calling the process "dénazification" directly but rather "épuration" (purification).
+Some French occupational commanders had even served in the collaborationist Vichy regime during the war, and had formed friendly relations with the Germans.
+Hence NSDAP membership was in and of itself was much less important than in the other zones.

-Because teachers had been strongly Nazified, the French began by removing three-quarters of all teachers from their jobs.
-However, finding that the schools could not be run without them, they were soon rehired, although subject to easy dismissal—a similar process governed technical experts.
-The French were the first to turn over the vetting process to the Germans, while maintaining French power to reverse any German decision.
+That said, teachers having been strongly Nazified, the French began by removing three-quarters of all teachers from their jobs.
+However, finding that the schools could not be run without them, they were soon rehired, albeit subject to easy dismissal –a similar process applied to technical experts.
+The French were the first to turn over the vetting process to the Germans, whilst maintaining French power to reverse any German decision.
 Overall, the business of denazification in the French zone was considered a "golden mean between an excessive degree of severity and an inadequate standard of leniency", laying the groundwork for an enduring reconciliation between France and Germany.
 In the French zone, only thirteen Germans were categorized as "major offenders".